Daily readings

 Saturday, October 4, 2025

 Francis of Assisi.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationFrancis of Assisi